Law Abiding Citizen: Plot

 Clyde returns to his cell and is surprised to find Nick waiting for him.
-Clyde suggests another deal, but Nick, having finally come to understand him, says he no longer makes deals with murderers.
-Nick tries to reason with Clyde, but Clyde activates the suitcase bomb, causing Nick to leave while locking Clyde's cell behind him.
-Hearing the ringtone of the detonator, Clyde discovers the bomb underneath his bed and realizes too late that Nick had moved the bomb to his cell.
-Clyde briefly smiles and returns to his bed.
-He pulls out and looks at his daughter's bracelet as the bomb explodes.
+Clyde suggests another deal, but Nick replies that he does not make deals with 14-time murderers.
+Nick attempts to urge Clyde to reconsider, making it clear he made his point, but Clyde activates the suitcase bomb regardless.
+Nick immediately leaves, locking Clyde's cell behind him while Dunnigan closes off the secret passage.
+Hearing the ringtone of the detonator, Clyde discovers the bomb Nick hid underneath his bed.
+Clyde briefly smiles and sits on his bed, looking at his daughter's bracelet as the bomb explodes.

-The epilogue shows Nick watching his daughter in a musical stage performance, an event which he previously had difficulty finding time to attend.
+Nick – District Attorney and now a premeditated murderer with Dunnigan – joins his wife at their daughter's cello recital.